 When we fail to spend time with God and read the word on a daily basis, it can be due to a number of heart issues, and understanding why we need the word of God can be the key to how to be consistent with Bible study.
-Let’s get back to the Bible, consistently, together!
+Let’s get BACK INTO STUDYING THE BIBLE, consistently, together!

 5 Tips for Staying Consistent with Bible Study

 1 Peter 2:2 says, ‘Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation’.

 Put as simply as possible, God wants us to grow up in our Christian walk, and He does not want us to remain was children.
 This, however, should not be confused with the fact that our faith in God and in His promises should be like that of a child’s.

 While we must simply believe in the word of God the way that a child would, we are to mature in the way we live our lives as Christians.
 The more time that we spend walking with God, the greater our imitation of Him should be.

 You can see many examples of this in scripture, as the apostles sometimes displayed childish behavior in front of the Savior, such as arguing among themselves over who was the greatest to wanting to call down fire from heaven to swallow up a town.

 Some of these same apostles would later go on to lay down their lives for their belief in Jesus as the Messiah, disciple others, and be present at the day of Pentecost.
 Peter would later be seriously tested and would write the book of Peter as admonishment for those suffering for their faith, and John would write the book of Revelation.